 A camera symbol or symbols selected in plan view can be edited in a variety of ways using the buttons on the edit toolbar.
-See "The Edit Toolbar" on page 13.
+See "The Edit Toolbar" on page 11.

-The Copy/Paste and Copy and Paste in Place edit tools will be available for a selected camera or overview.
-They are not, however, available for cross section/elevation views.
-See "Copying and Pasting Objects" on page 75.
+The Copy/Paste edit tool is available for a selected camera or overview.
+It is not, however, available for cross section/elevation views.
+See "Copying and Pasting Objects" on page 191.